AEDC workers receive 18 months backlog of salaries, allowances – The Sun Nigeria

 From Isaac Anumihe, Abuja

-Federal Government, yesterday, confirmed that Abuja Electricity Distribution Company (AEDC) workers have received their 18 months backlog of salaries and allowances.
+The Abuja Electricity Distribution Company (AEDC) workers have received their 18 months backlog of salaries and allowances according to the Federal Government’s latest release.

 This, he noted, was in fulfilment of his promise to the workers after the signing of the Memorandum of Understanding (MoU).